dysonprotocol/docs/docs/tutorials/mint-coins/index.md

 See the page [Dys Names](/names) for background and technical details.
 :::

 Before we start, it's important to understand what Dys Names are.
-These are unique identifiers for assets within the Dyson Protocol.
+These are friendly identifiers for address within the Dyson Protocol.
 Refer to the link above for detailed information.

 :::warning What about Keplr Wallet
 All assets on Dyson Protocol are automatically available from the "My Assets" page.
-If you want your coin to appear in Keplr, consider submitting a GitHub pull request to the [Keplr Chain Registry](https://github.com/chainapsis/keplr-chain-registry/blob/main/cosmos/dyson-mainnet.json#L24)
+However, if you want your coin to appear in Keplr, consider submitting a GitHub pull request to the [Keplr Chain Registry](https://github.com/chainapsis/keplr-chain-registry/blob/main/cosmos/dyson-mainnet.json#L24)
 :::

 ## Step-by-Step Guide to Minting Coins